linxone/homaTest/README.md

-This repo is a simple test based on HomaModule.
+This demo is a simple test based on HomaModule.

 #### Requirements